gpivaro/sqlalchemy-challenge/README.md

 ### Precipitation Analysis

-* Design a query to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.

-* Sort the DataFrame values by `date`.
+* Design a query to retrieve the last 12 months of precipitation data and select only the `date` and `prcp` values.
+Load the query results into a Pandas DataFrame and set the index to the date column.
+Sort the DataFrame values by `date` and plot the results.
+Use Pandas to print the summary statistics for the precipitation data.

-* Plot the results using the DataFrame `plot` method.

   ![precipitation](Images/precipitation.png)

-* Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis

-* Design a query to calculate the total number of stations.

-* Design a query to find the most active stations.

-  * List the stations and observation counts in descending order.

-  * Which station has the highest number of observations?
+* Design a query to calculate the total number of stations and find the most active stations.
+List the stations and observation counts in descending order and find which station has the highest number of observations?

 * Design a query to retrieve the last 12 months of temperature observation data (TOBS).

-  * Filter by the station with the highest number of observations.

-  * Plot the results as a histogram with `bins=12`.
+Filter by the station with the highest number of observations and plot the results as a histogram.

     ![station-histogram](Images/station-histogram.png)